-Wet-bulb is measured with a thermometer covered by a water-soaked wick or other porous fabric.
-Remember, evaporation is a cooling process.
-Therefore, the drier the air, the faster moisture evaporates, and the lower the web-bulb temperature.
-Wet-bulb is always lower than dry-bulb.
+Wet bulb temperature represents the temperature air can be cooled by the process of evaporative cooling.
+The wet bulb temperature is measured with a thermometer covered by a water-soaked wick or other porous fabric.
+The drier the air, the faster moisture evaporates, and the lower the web bulb temperature.
+Wet bulb temperature is always lower than dry bulb temperature.
 However, there is an exception.
-At 100% relative humidity, wet-bulb and dry-bulb temperatures are equal.
-Certainly, it’s physically impossible for the wet bulb to be higher than the dry bulb.
+At 100% relative humidity, wet bulb and dry bulb temperatures are equal.
+But it’s physically impossible for the wet bulb to be higher than the dry bulb.

 Author Nathan Myhrvold eloquently described the role that water plays in cooking in his book series, Modernist Cuisine: